rgl/vault-vagrant/README.md

 Install the [Ubuntu Base Box](https://github.com/rgl/ubuntu-vagrant).

-Run `vagrant up --provider=libvirt` to launch with libvirt (qemu-kvm).
+Run `vagrant up --provider=libvirt --no-destroy-on-error` to launch with libvirt (qemu-kvm).

-Run `vagrant up --provider=virtualbox` to launch with VirtualBox.
+Run `vagrant up --provider=virtualbox --no-destroy-on-error` to launch with VirtualBox.

 Add the following entry to your `hosts` file: